-Effective DoS attacks can be performed by exploiting unprotected management frames using inexpensive commercial hardware.
-The latest release of the 802.11 standard provides no protection for management frames and therefore does not prevent spoofing or DoS attacks.
+An effective denial of service can be performed by exploiting unprotected management frames using inexpensive commercial hardware.
+The latest release of the 802.11 standard provides no protection for management frames and therefore does not prevent spoofing or denial of service.
 However, 802.11w was ratified in 2009 and specifically addresses the protection of management frames on wireless networks.
-As such, upgrading wireless access points to support the 802.11w amendment will address this security risk.
+As such, upgrading wireless access points to support the 802.11w amendment will address this risk.

-Control: 1335; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: should; Authority: AA Wireless access points and devices should be upgraded to support the 802.11w amendment.
+Control: 1335; Revision: 0; Updated: Sep-12; Applicability: UD, P, C, S, TS; Compliance: should; Authority: AA Wireless access points and devices should be upgraded to support the 802.11w amendment.